AcademySoftwareFoundation/openfx/Documentation/sources/Guide/ofxExample5_Circle.rst

         }
         ...

-Note that we dont trap this on hosts that aren’t multi-resolution, as by definition on those hosts RoDs are fixed.
+Note that we don't trap this on hosts that aren’t multi-resolution, as by definition on those hosts RoDs are fixed.

 The code for the action itself is quite simple: